Jeremiahiro/alx-pre_course/README.md

-#This file is mandatory in all ALX School project
+# This file is mandatory in all ALX School project

+Collaborators Allowed